I’m taking my landlord to the LTB. Can we settle without a hearing?

 Depending on the issue you are having with your landlord, you might want to try talking with your landlord before your hearing to see if you can reach an agreement.

-You and your landlord might do this in person, by phone, or through letters or emails.
+You and your landlord might speak in person, by phone, or through letters or emails.
 You can have a lawyer or paralegal represent you in these discussions or you can do it yourself.

-You and your landlord can also do this with a mediator.
+You and your landlord can also work with a mediator.
 This is someone who helps two sides reach an agreement.
-A mediator does not give legal advice or take sides, but they can suggest what they think would be a fair way to settle a case.
+A mediator doesn't give legal advice or take sides but they can suggest what they think would be a fair way to settle a case.

-The Landlord and Tenant Board has mediators who are available on the day of your hearing.
+The (LTB) has mediators who are often available on the day of your hearing.
 They are also called Dispute Resolution Officers (DROs).

-If you and your landlord can’t reach an agreement, then your case will go to a hearing where a Board member will make a decision about your application.
+If you and your landlord can't reach an agreement, then your case will go to a hearing where an LTB member will make a decision about your .